parth-shettiwar/LLMparser/README.md

 # LLMparser
-The purpose of this code is to write an efficient parser for specifically documents containing a TOC and the output is a list of sections and their body
+The purpose of this code is to write an efficient parser for specifically documents containing a TOC and the output is a list of sections and their body.
+Gpt 3.5 is used for creating this parser
 The complete code is written in parse.ipynb
 Following libraries have been used.
 Please install them running the notebook.
 1) pandas